FelipeZerokun/SDCE-04-Behavioral-Cloning/Behavioral_Cloning_Project/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model_creation.py lines 98-113) consisted of a convolution neural network with the following layers and layer sizes:
+# First, 5 Convolution layers
+* Convolution layer with 24 filters, and a filter size of (5,5) with Rectified Linear unit activation ('relu')
+* Convolution layer with 36 filters, and a filter size of (5,5) with Rectified Linear unit activation ('relu')
+* Convolution layer with 48 filters, and a filter size of (5,5) with Rectified Linear unit activation ('relu')
+* Convolution layer with 64 filters, and a filter size of (3,3) with Rectified Linear unit activation ('relu')
+* Convolution layer with 64 filters, and a filter size of (3,3) with Rectified Linear unit activation ('relu')
+# Four Fully connected layers
+* Flatten the output of the last convolution layer
+* Dense with 1164 units
+* Dropout layer with 50% dropout
+* Dense with 100 units
+* Dropout layer with 50% dropout
+* Dense with 50 units
+* Dropout layer with 50% dropout
+* Dense with 10 units
+* Dropout layer with 50% dropout
+* final layer with one output (the steering angle)

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][image2]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I used the next approaches:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+* Two laps counter-clock wise (the spawn direction of the car)
+* Two laps clock wise (turn around the car and drove two laps)
+* one lap with side to center correction (small recordings of how the car should behave when going near the edge of the road)
+* One lap in the advanced track (small recordings of parts with lots of curves)

+Here are examples of the three cameras in the standard track:
 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover in that kind of situations.
+Here is one example of the car recovering from the left side of the lane back to the center.

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+![alt text][image8]
+![alt text][image9]
+![alt text][image10]

+To augment the data sat, I also flipped images and angles thinking that this would help the model learn how to turn to both directions.
+For example, the previous images show how to correct from the left side of the lane back to center.
+By flipping the image, I also get an example of how to correct from the right side of the lane back to center.
+Here is an example of a image, and the flipped image

+![alt text][image11]
+![alt text][image12]

+This process gave me a total of  6783  images for each camera.
+A total of 20349 images.
+With the flipping proccess I ended with a dataset size of 40698
-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 32558 elements into the training set and 8140 into the validation set.
+(80%/20% rule of thumb)

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+In the beginning I was training the dataset in my computer, but had trouble with the tensorflow.
+I switch to the Udacity working space and used fewer epochs than before, I ended with 2 epochs, but my initial training was with 5 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.